Investing Investing Basics

 Is art investing profitable?

-As with any investment, art could be profitable.
-However, you might not always know which pieces have the possibility of becoming the most profitable.
+As with any investment, art can be profitable, however, you might not always know which pieces have the possibility of becoming the most profitable.
 When you choose the right pieces by the right artists, you could potentially make a lot of money by investing in art.

 Bottom line

 Investing in art carries some level of risk, just like any other investment.
 While it’s possible to make money in the long term with art investing, it’s not guaranteed.
-You have to be ready to take losses if things don’t turn out the way you hope.
+You must be ready to take losses if things don’t turn out how you hope.

-However, if you love art and can appreciate the aesthetics and history, it might be for you, especially if you’re careful about how you spend your money and carefully choose what you buy.
+However, it might be for you if you love art and can appreciate the aesthetics and history.
+This is especially true if you carefully spend your money and are selective about what you buy.